FREQUENTLY ASKED QUESTIONS (FAQ)

 Our company is not public, and we do not plan on making that leap — ever.
 Our customers love us because we are small and can give most customers some very valuable one-on-one attention.
 Big, publicly traded corporations can’t do that.

-Our company is one of the few where firearms are allowed on site, which is well within state laws (so long as we don’t serve alcohol).
+Our company is one of the few where firearms are allowed on site, which is well within state laws.
 Our owners are US Army Veterans as well and encourage all employees to learn how to use a firearm and to buy and carry them.

-There are about 9 firearms on our premises at any given time, and to-date, no one has been hurt by a firearm, nor have we been burglarized, robbed, or assaulted, as this is all very public knowledge.
+There are about 9 firearms on our premises at any given time, and to-date, no one has been hurt by a firearm, nor have we been burglarized, robbed, or assaulted.

 A DDOS is short for Distributed Denial of Service Attack.
-The attack type is specifically meant to interrupt customers or users of a system by starving the victim system of resources (either bandwidth, connection tracking, or CPU) to prevent others from accessing that system.
-This was first thought of by the way in which a US Corporation complied with a subpea in 1987 by sending thousands of boxes of files to a Federal Court causing the investigators to have to sift through the mountains of paperwork for over three years.
-This is the same concept.
+The attack type is specifically meant to interrupt customers or users of a system by starving the victim system of resources (either bandwidth, memory, or CPU) to prevent others from accessing that system.
+This was first thought of by the way in which a US Corporation complied with a subpoena in 1987 by sending thousands of boxes of files to a Federal Court causing the investigators to have to sift through the mountains of paperwork for over three years.

 Some can, some cannot.
 In many cases, a DDOS can be stopped or mitigated.
 However, in some, they cannot.

 A DDOS attack can target the software on a server on a specific port and in this case, it can be stopped fairly easily.
 Some DDOS attacks attempt to flood a network with connection tracking, and even in that case, it can still be detected and stopped.
-But there is a few that cannot be stopped, the most popular is a “DNS Amplification” DDOS.
-Essentially this is valid network traffic being sent to a victim system in an effort to eat up as much bandwidth as possible with DNS requests and replies from valid but compromised DNS servers.
+But there are a few that cannot be stopped, the most popular is a “DNS Amplification” DDOS.
+Essentially this is valid network traffic being sent to a victim’s system in an effort to consume the available bandwidth to deny others access to the victim’s system with DNS replies from compromised systems.
 The only way to stop these is for your network to be “bigger” than the DDOS.
-So if the DDOS is a 20Gbit DDOS, your network must be 25Gbit to defeat it.
+So if the DDOS is a 20Gbit DDOS, the network must be 20Gbit+ to defeat it.

 Yes, we can.
 We use CloudFlare as our primary, first line of defense.
 However, there are methods in which people get around that by finding IP leaks on a website and when they do, they can circumvent CloudFlare quite easily.